Ivo-Balbaert/The_Way_to_Jai/2_Setting_up_a_Jai_Development_Environment/2_Setting_up_a_Jai_Development_Environment.md

 ### 2.2.2 Making the jai command system-wide available

-To achieve this do the following:
+To achieve this, do the following:

     - on Windows: add the path to where jai.exe lives (for example c:\jai\bin) to the PATH system environment variable; here is how to do that: